 Belmont Glory features Secretariat in deep stretch in the 1973 Belmont Stakes, 31 lengths ahead of the hopelessly beaten field.
 In vivid color, the image captures the late afternoon sun highlighting the copper flame of Big Red's mane and tail.
 Turcotte, knowing he is a part of history in the making, takes a quick glimpse to his left at the infield teletimer clock that will ultimately flash 2:24, the record time that has yet to be broken.
 It is a pure and powerful moment, bearing testament to greatness.
 A must-have for any Secretariat fan!

-Printed on the highest quality archival stock, the image is available with the option of being hand-signed by Turcotte as well as Secretariat's owner and "First Lady of Racing," Penny Chenery.
+Printed on the highest quality archival stock, the image is available with the option of being hand-signed by Mr. Turcotte.
 Photo measures 8" x 10" or 11" x 14" and for a limited time only available in larger 16" x 20" sizing with rich dark hardwood frame and solid brass halter tag name plate!

 |16" x 20" Framed Ready-to-Hang Special|